 Bigger Sensor: Sony has done really great job by putting a bigger 1/2.3 inch Exmor RS sensor on this phone.
-Sensors of this size are generally featured on entry-level point and shoot cameras.
+Entry-level point and shoot cameras have generally sensors of this size.
 It captures all the details and works great in low lighting conditions.
 Moreover, the rear camera shoots images in 20.7 MP.

 At the front, there is a 2.2 MP sensor, which is not that impressive when it comes to capturing nice Selfies.

 Realistic Colors: The phone application works well in the final stage and produces pictures with accurate colors.
 Mostly smartphone cameras try to virtually increase the vibrancy of an image whereas the Xperia Z3 camera stands out to be accurate in capturing real images.
 Generally, users get confused and do not understand the difference between a regular smartphone camera and the magic, which the Xperia Z3 20.7 MP sensor brings.
 This Sony smartphone is quite suitable for those advance users who love realistic, but not vibrant images.

 4K Video Recording: The Sony Xperia Z3 is also capable of recording videos at 4K resolution.
 Another great thing is that digital image stabilization also works on this phone while recording videos at a high resolution like 2K and 4K.
 This results in stable and smooth videos.
 Slow motion videos are also supported, but at a lower resolution of 1280 X 720 pixels.